-New Zealand is well known for its ever meandering roads.
-But there are also loads of beautiful stops along the way to Milford, trust us, you’ll want to stop at these spots.
+New Zealand is well known for its ever meandering roads if you get car sick easily (like me) be prepared!
 There are even some campgrounds (they book up really fast) you can stay at if you’d like to.
 But, be warned, Milford Sound is home to a ridiculous amount of sand flies.
 Think of sand flies as mosquitos on steroids.
 Their bites hurt and are itchy for weeks.
 So bring really good bug spray!

 Milford Sound is also home to New Zealand’s greatest hike, the Milford Sound Great Walk.
 This walk has been voted one of the ‘most beautiful walks in the world.’
 If you want to put this under your belt you need to book WELL in advance.
 We’re talking almost a year out.
 Yes, it’s that popular.

 I’ll never forget the moment Andrew and I flew into Queenstown.
 Our plane casually cruised across these sharp peaks that were covered in untouched, perfect snow.
 Our plane circled around a few times and we landed right in the middle of them all.
 It was such a breathtakingly exciting moment.
-Our first impression of New Zealand was this paradise tucked away in the mountains.
+Our first impression of New Zealand’s South Island was this absolute paradise tucked away in the mountains.
 This was the first place that I felt like a piece of me was going to be left behind and replaced with amazing memories.

 Everything about it is just unforgettable, and that could be why it’s such a popular destination on the South Island.
 It’s known as the adventure capital of New Zealand and offers a plethora of activities for thrill seekers.
 From hiking to bungee jumping to skiing and snowboarding, paddle boating and even jet boats.
 Ths list goes on and on.
 Be warned, Queenstown will suck your wallet dry, it is a very expensive little town.
 So keep that in mind!